TheDaniel418/IsopGem/FILE_TRACKER.md

 - `calendar_visualization_widget.py`: Provides a circular calendar visualization that displays relationships between calendar days and Kamea mathematics
 - `conrune_pair_widget.py`: Widget for displaying and exploring the conrune pairs that form the mathematical foundation of the Kamea Calendar
 - `__init__.py`: Exports the kamea calendar widgets

+### astrology/ui/widgets/stonehenge_predictor
+This directory contains widgets for the Stonehenge Predictor functionality.

+#### Key Files
+- `circle_view_widget.py`: Widget for visualizing the Stonehenge Aubrey Holes circle and markers
+- `controls_panel_widget.py`: Panel with controls for the Stonehenge simulation
+- `eclipse_catalog_widget.py`: Widget for browsing the eclipse catalog
+- `eclipse_log_view_widget.py`: Widget for displaying log messages from the simulation
+- `stonehenge_predictor_window.py`: Main window for the Stonehenge Predictor functionality